WTSA Constitution and Bylaws

 An unsuccessful candidate may reapply for membership by submitting a written request and obtaining new sponsor letters, which may be obtained from the same persons who previously submitted sponsor letters.
 Re-application shall not be permitted more than two times.

-d.
-Moving Outside Geographic Limits.
+- Moving Outside Geographic Limits.
 Active members who move outside the geographic limits of the Association may maintain their status and shall not be limited in number.
-They shall be exempt from the Annual Meeting attendance requirement under Section 1(f) below.

 Section 2.
 Senior Members.